nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 }
 ```

 The global design system, and simple, re-usable CSS makes a dramatically leaner codebase compared to component-based systems where the styling is inlined to the markup.

-This entire website, for example, has the same amount of CSS code as a single Tailwind button component.
+It's possible to [create entire websites](/blog/introducing-nue-css/) with the same amount of CSS code as a single Tailwind button component.

 #### Links: